Updated: May 11th, 2025

-The 38-year-old graphic designer, like many women her age, was working herself into the ground.
-She often started her morning at 5 am, was in the office by 6, didn’t get home until after 8 many nights – especially when deadlines were looming.
+The 38-year-old graphic designer, like so many women her age, was working herself into the ground.
+Her day often began at 5 am, and she didn’t leave the office until after 8 many nights – especially when deadlines were looming.

-Her job required travel on top of all that, and she felt like she was never available for her teen aged daughter.
+On top of all that, she travelled for her job frequently, and she felt like she was never available for her pre-teen daughter.
 Forget quality mother-daughter time…Lisa wasn’t even home for the typical parental nagging!
 She felt guilty and sad most of the time, but had no idea how to change things.

-Lisa was not only tired and stressed beyond belief, but her list of health complaints was extensive!
-She was experiencing intense PMS symptoms, vaginal dryness, thinning hair, and weight gain.
+Not only was Lisa tired and stressed beyond belief, but she also had an extensive list of health complaints!
+Her PMS symptoms were intense, and she had vaginal dryness, thinning hair, and weight gain.
 She was irritable, forgetful, and had trouble concentrating.
 She regularly woke up at 2 am and felt like she needed a nap as soon as her alarm went off in the morning.

-Have you been feeling just like Lisa?
+Does this sound familiar?
 Are you juggling so many responsibilities that you don’t feel like you’re doing any of them justice?
-So many women who walk through my door feel this way.
-They tell me they don’t feel like themselves anymore – their lives have spun out of control with no relief in sight.
+I’ve heard from so many women who tell me they don’t feel like themselves anymore; their lives have spun out of control with no relief in sight.
 And their health is suffering greatly because of it!

-What these women – and Lisa – don’t know is that they’re experiencing adrenal dysfunction and low progesterone.
+What Lisa and these other women don’t know is that they’re experiencing adrenal dysfunction and low progesterone.
 Hormonal imbalances are behind their issues and their crazy pace wasn’t helping a bit!

 Why is progesterone important?

-We hear a lot about estrogen, but many women don’t even know what progesterone does!
+Do you even know what progesterone does?
+There’s a lot of talk about estrogen, but many women don’t have a clue about how important progesterone is.
 This essential hormone is a key player in the menstrual cycle, fertility, and pregnancy.
-So often, we learn about it in high school biology, then promptly forget it until something goes wrong.
+Progesterone is one of those things we learn about in high school biology, then promptly forget until something goes wrong.
 But for women, that’s a big mistake!

 Progesterone is one of your major female sex hormones.
 The corpus luteum in your ovary releases progesterone during your cycle to prepare your endometrium for a potential pregnancy after ovulation.
 It helps to thicken the lining of the womb to accept fertilized eggs, reduces muscle contractions that can lead to rejecting fertilized eggs, and stimulates glands that nourish the embryo.

 Nothing in your body happens in isolation.
-All your hormones need to be properly balanced for your body to function at its best.
-If one hormone is out of whack, chances are, there will be other imbalances as well.
+For your body to function at its best, all of its hormones need to be properly balanced.
+If one is out of whack, chances are, others will be too.
 Since progesterone is produced in your adrenal glands as well as your ovaries, it is not surprising that progesterone deficiency and adrenal dysfunction are often connected.

 Symptoms of progesterone deficiency